ajwadjaved/FocusHacker/README.md

 ### Prerequisites

 - Node.js installed on your machine.
+- Python3 and Django installed

 ### Installation

 1. Clone the repository: `git clone https://github.com/your-username/productivity-app.git`
-2. Navigate to the project directory: `cd productivity-app`
+2. Navigate to the project directory: `cd FocusHacker/frontend`
 3. Install the dependencies: `npm install`
+4. Run ```npm runserver```

+For Backend
+1. Navigate to `cd FocusHacker/backend`
+2. Run ```python3 manage.py runserver` to fetch all your entries from the database

 ## Usage